ODU-Storymodelers/ragtec/README.md

-# RAGTEC: Retrieval-Augmented Generation for Topic Extraction and Classification
+# RAG-TEC: Extracting and Classifying Topics in Digital News Collections Using LLMs

 ## Abstract